ceesem/cookiecutter_templates/uv-task/{{cookiecutter.directory_name}}/README.md

 Next, you can run `poe launch_cluster` to create the cluster and `poe apply_task` to deploy the task to the cluster.
 The make_cluster command will take several minutes to launch.

+Please double cehck that the secrets are set up correctly on your computer, such that there is a secret file named for both the CAVE_LOCAL_SERVER and CAVE_GLOBAL_SERVER in your `~/.cloudvolume/secrets` directory.
+They will have the same same contents as one another.

 You can sequence these commands together with `poe deploy_task`, which will run `make_scripts`, `make_cluster`, and `apply_task` in sequence.
 If you are using non-default environment files, you can run `poe deploy_task -e my_task.env -c my_cluster.env`.